one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 5. Change your password to `Complex.Password` and then click **Sign in**.
 6. Close your inprivate or incognito browser.

-## Task 9 - Install Azure Active Directory Connect
+## Exercise 9 - Install Azure Active Directory Connect

 1. Connect to the ADConnect VM and logon as your previously created **domain account** (i.e. `domainname\username`, not adadmin which is a local account).
 If you don’t see the VM, you might need to  switch from the new Azure Active Directory you just created to the **Default Directory** associated with your subscription.
 Click in the upper right-hand corner of the screen to change directories.
 2. When **Server Manager** opens select **Local Server** and turn off **IE Enhanced Security Configuration** for Administrators and Users.